rickellis/ArchMatic/README.md

 Congrats!

-You should now have an Arch system running XFCE.
+You should now have an Arch system running XFCE, with all the base packages that allow network connectivity, bluetooth, printers, etc., and a curated selection of applications.

 ### Additional Resources

 I typically install the __[Arc Colora Themes](https://github.com/arcolinux/arcolinux-arc-themes)__.
-Just create a `.themes` folder in your home directory and place them in there.
+Just create a `.themes` folder in your home directory and place the Colora themes in there.